sawyerwatts/CoolCardGames/README.md

 classes that can be extended or left as-is (like `Card` and `Cards`).
 Beyond that, there can/will be other root directories in `Library.csproj` for other features, like account management n stuff.

+From there, `Library.csproj` contains `Games/`, which has subdirectories for different game implementations.
+For example, the initial game is `src/Library/Games/Hearts/`.

+Since there are ambitions to having different UIs, there are also different entrypoint projects in `src/`, starting with `src/Cli/`.

 Here is the ***planned*** architecture (we'll see how long it takes for me to lose interest):

 ![appArchitecture.png](./docs/images/appArchitecture.png)